 Payment for VAT will be made by the VR counselor directly to the provider.
 In instances where VAT is provided, the Boards will not be paid for Work Readiness Training.

-1.5.4 Work Experience Placement, Monitoring, and Oversight
+1.5.4 Work Experience Placement, Retention, Monitoring, and Oversight

 1.5.4.1 Worksite Placement